-This will be achieved through:
+The objectives will be achieved through:

-- improved knowledge exchange and technology transfer through increased interaction and mobility among researchers in higher education institutions (HEIs) and science, engineering and technology institutions (SETIs) as well as technology personnel in industry; - an increase in investment by industry and government in research and technology; and - technology transfer and product or process improvement or development, through research collaboration between enterprises (large and small), HEIs and SETIs.
+- improved knowledge exchange and technology transfer through increased interaction and mobility among researchers in higher education institutions (HEIs) and science, engineering and technology institutions (SETIs), as well as technology personnel in industry; - an increase in investment by industry and government in research and technology; and - technology transfer and product or process improvement or development, through research collaboration between enterprises (large and small), HEIs and SETIS.

-The THRIP is a cost-sharing grant of up to R8 million for a maximum period of three years for approved projects engaged in applied research and development in science, engineering and technology.
-Additional special inclusions in a grant may be funding for Technology Innovation Promotion through the Transfer of People (TIPTOP) and for the cost of legal advice on the development of intellecutal property rights (IPR) agreements.
+The THRIP is a cost-sharing grant of up to R5 million per annum for a period of three years up to a maximum of R15 million for approved projects engaged in applied research and development in science, engineering and technology.